 I think it would be a brave person who would bet against Renaud today.
 He has more experience in running a successful marketplace lending platform than anyone else on the planet.
 Clearly, that is why he could attract a such a high valuation for his new company.

 I have read some articles today that question Upgrade’s ability to compete in an ever more competitive marketplace.
 While it is true that there are more competitors today than ever before the target market is still growing.
 Despite the many billions of dollars that consumers borrowed last year to consolidate their credit cards outstanding credit card debt keeps rising.
 According to Federal Reserve data in the last six months of 2016 outstanding revolving debt increased from $966 billion to $999 billion.
 While only a portion of this debt will be a target for companies like Upgrade there is clearly a growing market here.

-When I visited the Upgrade offices in San Francisco a few months ago I saw a lot of familiar faces.
-Jeff Bogan, the former head of Lending Club’s institutional investor group, is the new CFO of Upgrade.
-Adelina Grozdanova who reported to Jeff Bogan at Lending Club is Upgrade’s Head of Investor Group, Matt Wierman is the Head of Personal Loans and interestingly another co-founder is Soul Htite, the CEO of Chinese platform Dianrong, who was also a co-founder at Lending Club.
+When I visited the Upgrade offices in San Francisco a few months ago I saw a lot of familiar faces of people I knew when they were at Lending Club.
+Several have now joined Renaud as the six co-founders of Upgrade: Jeff Bogan is the new CFO of Upgrade; Adelina Grozdanova is Head of Investor Group; Matt Wierman is the Head of Personal Loans; Visar Nimani is the CTO at Upgrade; and interestingly another co-founder is Soul Htite, the CEO of Chinese platform Dianrong, who was also a co-founder at Lending Club.